FAOFreitas/exQTL/README.md

 <p>&nbsp;</p>

-### Example 2 –The `TissueList` function and adding LD information to eQTpLot
+### Example 2 –The `TissueList` function and adding LD information to exQTL
 The plots generated in Example 1 illustrated colocalization between *BBS1* eQTLs and the GWAS peak for LDL cholesterol on chromosome 11, using a PanTissue analysis approach.
 The user may next wish to investigate if there are specific tissues in which *BBS1* expression is most clearly correlated with the LDL GWAS peak.
-Using the `TissueList` function of eQTpLot, we can se the Pearson correlation statistics between P<sub>GWAS</sub> and P<sub>eQTL</sub> for *BBS1* and the LDL trait across each tissue contained within `eQTL.df` ranked by degree of correlation:
+Using the `TissueList` function of exQTL, we can se the Pearson correlation statistics between P<sub>GWAS</sub> and P<sub>eQTL</sub> for *BBS1* and the LDL trait across each tissue contained within `eQTL.df` ranked by degree of correlation:

 ```
-> eQTpLot(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene ="BBS1",
+> exQTL(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene ="BBS1",
         gbuild = "hg19",  trait = "LDL", tissue =  "all", TissueList = T)
 [1] "For gene:"
 [1] "BBS1"